Shraddha512/TechTalk-Google-App-Engine/README.md

 - A simulated, secure sandbox environment, that emulates all of the App Engine services on your local computer.
 - Deployment tools that allow you to upload your application to the cloud and manage different versions of your application.

-The SDK manages your application locally, while the Google Developers Console manages your application in production.
-The Developers Console uses a web-based interface to create new applications, configure domain names, change which version of your application is live, examine access and error logs, and much more.

 **Features**

 | Feature        | Description    |